jfdev001/jfdev001.github.io/_posts/2025-08-16-petsc-nonlinear-reaction-diffusion.md

 though \\(f = 0\\) in this problem, so that term may be ignored.
 In the original code, there is also a flag for including the the derivative of the reaction function in the Jacobian.
-If the derivative of the reaction function is excluded from the Jacobian, This simplifies the diagonal of the Jacobian, and therefore the resulting matrix \\(K \approx J\\) is an approximation for the Jacobian with similar spectral characteristics.
+If the derivative of the reaction function is excluded from the Jacobian, this simplifies the diagonal of the Jacobian, and therefore the resulting matrix \\(K \approx J\\) is an approximation for the Jacobian with similar spectral characteristics.
 For simplicity, we omit this flag in the adapted implementation.